In this tutorial we will cover the basics of how to download and execute the Image Builder.

 As a set of scripts and Makefiles that rely on Packer and Ansible, there is image builder binary/application to install.
 Rather we need to download the tooling from the GitHub repo and make sure that the Packer and Ansible are installed.

-To get the latest image-builder source on your machine, execute the following:
+To get the latest image-builder source on your machine, choose one of the following methods:

-curl -L https://github.com/kubernetes-sigs/image-builder/tarball/master -o image-builder.tgz tar xzf image-builder.tgz cd image-builder/images/capi
+curl -L https://github.com/kubernetes-sigs/image-builder/tarball/master -o image-builder.tgz mkdir image-builder tar xzf image-builder.tgz --strip-components 1 -C image-builder rm image-builder.tgz cd image-builder/images/capi

 Once you are within the